rarach/stellar-address-generator/README.md

 - prefixes: comma-separated list of account ID prefixes to search for.
 Ex.
 GDDDDD,GBARBEQUE,GANIMEDE

 Performance is not realy considered, i.e. it could probably be written way more efficient.

+Special feature: put --blackhole as command line argument to generate "blackhole" public keys, i.e. addresses that have unknown private keys.
+For instance, the prefix GAAAACEMETERYOFFORGOTTENHEROCOINS would generate address GAAAACEMETERYOFFORGOTTENHEROCOINSXXXXXXXXXXXXXXXXXXXWYFK.
+The filler character ('X' in previous example) comes from App.config.